grimm004/DatabaseManager/README.md

 This is part of a school project.
 It still has multiple bugs and needs further testing.

-The database structure works as follows:
+The database folder structure works as follows:
   - Database Name
     - Table Name(.table/.csv)
     - Other Table Name(.table/.csv)